Thilaak123/Loan-Defaulters-Project/README.md

 # Loan-Defaulters-Project
+The primary goal of this project is to develop a predictive model that can assess the risk of loan default for loan applicants.
+The objective is to help financial institutions make informed decisions about whether to approve or reject loan applications

 •	Industry Understanding
 How banking sector works, How loan process works, from a individual point of view, starting from application to amount disbursement